 Ask your sitter to shuffle the cards and concentrate on the problem they want guidance for.
 Lay the cards out face upwards as shown in the illustration.

 - Card 1.
-“This covers him” This card represents the influences on the inquirer or the theme of the problem.
+“This covers him.”
+This card represents the influences on the inquirer or the theme of the problem.

 - Card 2.
-“This crosses him” These are the obstacle in the way.
+“This crosses him.”
+These are the obstacle in the way.
 A positive card will show that there is little opposition- but even the favourable cards have some minor negative symbolism.

 - Card 3.
-“This crowns him” This represents the conscious plans and intentions.
+“This crowns him.”
+This represents the conscious plans and intentions.

 - Card 6.
-“This is before him” This represents the immediate future events.
+“This is before him.”
+This represents the immediate future events.

 - Card 9.
-“These are his hopes and fears” This card is influenced by card three to the left.
+“These are his hopes and fears.”
+This card is influenced by card three to the left.
 It shows how his hopes and fears influence his intended goals.

 - Card 10.
-“This is the outcome” Or rather the potential outcome if the trends indicated by the cards are adhered to.
+“This is the outcome.”
+Or rather the potential outcome if the trends indicated by the cards are adhered to.

 References and Works Cited:

-Craig’s books about the Tarot Card Spreads:
+Craig’s books about the meaning of tarot cards:

 Useful On-Site Resources:

 - LEARN TO READ THE CARDS ON LINE – We offer on line courses for novice students who want to know the meaning of tarot cards.

 - The American Tarot Association – promote the study and appreciation of Tarot by supporting a variety of educational programs.